JonnavM/MultiDry-Ch2/README.md

-This repository provides the necessary scripts to reproduce the results and figures from paper "drivers_characteristics_MYDs".
+This repository provides the necessary scripts to reproduce the results and figures from paper "CIMP6 model evaluation of multi-year droughts".
 It contains the following folders and content:

 a.
 Scripts: